aboutcode-org/aboutcode/README.md

 - **[Conan](https://github.com/nexB/conan)**: stands for "CONtainer ANalysis" and is a tool to analyze the structure and provenance of software components in Docker images using static analysis. https://github.com/nexB/conan Maintained by @pombredanne

 - **[license-expression](https://github.com/nexB/license-expression/)**: this is a library to parse, analyze, compare and normalize SPDX and SPDX-like license expressions using a boolean logic expression engine.
 See https://spdx.org/spdx-specification-21-web-version#h.jxpfx0ykyb60 to understand what an expression is.
 See https://github.com/nexB/license-expression for the code.
-The underlying boolea engine live at https://github.com/bastikr/boolean.py .
+The underlying boolean engine lives at https://github.com/bastikr/boolean.py .
 Both are co-maintained by @pombredanne

 - **ABCD aka AboutCode Data** is a simple set of conventions to define data structures that all the AboutCode tools can understand and use to exchange data.
-The specification lives in this repository. .ABOUT files and ScanCode tooklit data are example of this approach.
-Other projects such as https://libraries.io and and [OSS Review Toolkit](https://github.com/heremaps/oss-review-toolkit) are also using these conventions.
+The specification lives in this repository. .ABOUT files and ScanCode toolkit data are examples of this approach.
+Other projects such as https://libraries.io and [OSS Review Toolkit](https://github.com/heremaps/oss-review-toolkit) are also using these conventions.

 - **[DeltaCode](https://github.com/nexB/deltacode)** is a command line
 tool to compare scans and determine if and where there are material